m15ch4/vra_terraform/README.md

 * the important part here is to have Harbor running on https.
 The certificate of Harbor will be used later while deploying TKC.

+For the purpose of this demo Harbor runs on https://harbor.home.lab

 ## Deploy remote source version control - Gitlab
 1. Prepare VM that will host GitLab
 2. Follow the manual to deploy GitLab (ce) application

+For the purpose of this demo GitLab runs on https://gitlab.home.lab

 ## Web server configuration - Nginx
 Web server running on internet restricted environment is used to host Terraform binaries.